EdwardYe2024/EdwardYe2024.github.io/_posts/2019-07-08-What is the kernel in machine learning.md

 For instance:
 x = (x1, x2, x3, x4);

 y = (y1, y2, y3, y4);

 f(x) = (x1x1, x1x2, x1x3, x1x4, x2x1, x2x2, x2x3, x2x4, x3x1, x3x2, x3x3, x3x4, x4x1, x4x2, x4x3, x4x4);

 Kernel function is K(x, y) = (<x, y>)^2
-Next, let's take a few simple numbers and see what the result is. x = (1, 2, 3, 4); y = (5, 6, 7, 8).
+Next, let's take a few simple numbers and see what the result is. x = (1, 2, 3, 4);

+y = (5, 6, 7, 8).

 Thus, f(x) = ( 1,   2,   3,   4,   2,   4,   6,  8,  3,   6,   9,  12,  4,  8, 12, 16) ;
 f(y) = (25, 30, 35, 40, 30, 36, 42, 48, 35, 42, 49, 56, 40, 48, 56, 64) ;

 <f(x), f(y)> = 25+60+105+160+60+144+252+384+105+252+441+672+160+384+672+1024 = **4900**.

 Mapping data in four-dimensional space into sixteen-dimensional space, you must feel tired, right?
 But what if we use a kernel function?

 K(x, y) = (5+12+21+32)^2 = 70^2 = **4900**.

 **That's it!**

 So now you can see it, the kernel is actually a "simple algorithm" that saves us from tedious calculations in high-dimensional space.
 Even, it can solve the problem that infinite dimensional space can't be calculated!
 Because sometimes f(·) will map n-dimensional space to infinite dimensional space, we often do nothing about it unless we use kernel, especially the RBF kernel:
 ![](/img/in-post/RBF.png)

+Before you have a kernel, the typical process of machine learning should be: data --> features --> learning algorithm.
+But the kernel gives us an alternative.
+That is, we don't have to define a mapping function from data to feature, but the process can be: kernel(data) --> learning algorithm，and also can be data --> features -->kernel(features) --> learning algorithm.
+So although we see that the kernel is often applied to the SVM.
+However, in fact, the learning algorithm that uses the inner product can use the kernel.
+"The learning algorithm that uses the inner product" is not uncommon.
+Think about it, the most common linear classifier / regressor has a step is to calculate the feature vectors.